MikeDev75015/mongodb-dynamic-api/README/authorization.md

           register: {
             additionalFields: [{ name: 'isAdmin', required: true }],
-            abilityPredicate: (user: User) => user.isAdmin, // <- only admin users can create new users
+            abilityPredicate: (user: User) => user.isAdmin, // <- only admin users can create new users },
-            protected: true, // <- needs to be authenticated to access the route },
         },
       },